Octavio Rivero

-Raúl Octavio Rivero Falero (born 24 January 1992), known as Octavio Rivero, is a Uruguayan footballer who plays as a striker for Ecuadorian Serie A side Barcelona SC.
+Raúl Octavio Rivero Falero (born 24 January 1992), known as Octavio Rivero, is a Uruguayan footballer who plays as a striker for Chilean Primera División side Universidad de Chile.

 Career

 Beginnings and Uruguay teams

 Rivero began his playing career at local club Huracán de Treinta y Tres, where despite being a striker he also played as an attacking midfielder.
 In 2008, he moved to Montevideo to play for Defensor Sporting and remained on the club's youth program for four years.

 He joined Central Español in 2012, where his professional career began, and debuted for the first team in a game against Danubio.
 In his first season as a professional he played 16 games as a starter and finished the championship with three goals.
 For the next championship he was transferred to Rentistas and begins the most successful cycle of his career as the top scorer of the club with 10 goals and is one of the principal figures of the team finishing the season as one of the top scorers of the Uruguayan Clausura 2014 helping Rentistas qualify to the Copa Sudamericana 2014.